Eli Adams

-Eli Adams (/en/ ee-LYE; born 12 March 2002) is an Australian professional soccer player who plays as a winger for Newcastle Jets.
+Eli Adams (/en/ ee-LYE; born 12 March 2002) is an Australian professional soccer player who plays for J1 League side Gamba Osaka.

 Club career

+In the 2020/2021 season, Adams made his A-League debut with Brisbane Roar.

-On 28 June 2022, Adams signed for A League Club Melbourne Victory.
+On 28 June 2022, Adams signed for A-League Club Melbourne Victory.
+He played with the team for two seasons, before switching to the Newcastle Jets.